Mmadiawetsa/aws-challenge/README.md

 ## Your Solution Starts HERE!!!
 Use this area to describe your solution as requested in *_Section B_*.

+1. During Data Migration, Data will be moved from our local data store to Amazon Simple Storage Service.
+This data will e migrated using the company's VPN which will be connected to the Amazon VPN Gateway to ensure that our data is safe and secure during the transportation process.
+2. Amazon Kinesis stream will be used to stream our data from the local data store into Amazon S3:raw.
+3. Lambda functions are used to differentiate our data and in which bucket the data must be stored.
+4. Amazon CloudFormation is used to set up the AWS infrastructure, along with CodeBuild.
+5. CodeBuild has an IAM role with administrator access.
+6. AWS Step Functions will automate our process. it will make use of lambda functions to keep track of all jobs in progress, all jobs executed, and all job status.
+7. When data first comes into the AWS, a lambda function is triggered and this lambda will inform the step function of this new data.
+The step function will then inform AWS Glue of this new data.
+8. AWS glue will categorize, clean, validate, enrich, and transforms this data inside S3 bucket:raw into usable and reliable data structures that can be stored in S3 Bucket:transformed.
+9. AWS Glue crawler uses AWS Lambda:crawler to continuously look for new data in S3 Bucket:transformed.
+10. AWS Glue Crawler will create table definitions in the AWS data catalog from the new data.
+The Data Catalog contains metadata that are used to define ETL jobs and other metadata will be used to transform the data.
+The data will be transformed from the glue_job.py script.
+11. Amazon DynamoDB will store the schema data from the data catalog.
+12. S3 Bucket:production will store or final data after all transformation steps are complete.
+13. Amazon Athena will query all the data inside S3 Bucket:production
+14. The data is now also available for our APIs
+15. When a CI build is complete, Cloudwatch event triggers AWS Lambda to copy logs inside the S3 bucket:logs
+16. logs can be viewed using Amazon Api-Gateway
+17. Amazon SNS will be used to send CodeBuild status to Data Engineers via email.
+18. AWS Systems manager will store Github SSH Privatekey, github repo url and the branch name.
+CI/CD pipelines from Github will be validated using these keys stored in AWS SSM
+Once the SSH private key, git branch, and git repo are confirmed using the AWS secret manager.

 ## Additional Comments / Information / Concerns
 Add info here.

+    The diagram is in inside the MEDIA folder.

+    Filename: githubchallenge.jpg